Richard-Burd/front-end-portfolio-project/README.md

 # Front-End Portfolio Project
-This is a portfolio project submittal for Module 14 of the Full-Stack Web Development program at Flatiron School.&nbsp;  This project is a Single Page Application (SPA) that uses a Rails API back-end and a Javascript + HTML + CSS front-end per assignment specifications.
+This is a portfolio project submittal for Module 14 of the Full-Stack Web Development program at Flatiron School.&nbsp;  This project is a Single Page Application (SPA) that uses a Rails API back-end and a JavaScript + HTML + CSS front-end per assignment specifications.

 ## Getting Started
 To run this app locally, you will need to have [Rails](https://rubyonrails.org/) installed.
 Once you do, navigate to the Rails back end located at: `./front-end-portfolio-project/back-end` and run the following commands in terminal: